ChrisKurz/NCS-Tutorial/doc/NCS/README.md

 - [__Copying and opening an existing sample__](NCSv3.0.0/DEV_OpenSample.md) - This step-by-step description explains how to create a copy of an existing sample project and open this copy.

 - [__Creating a Project from Scratch__](NCSv3.0.0/DEV_ProjectFromScratch.md) - This hands-on shows how to create a minimal project from scratch.

+### KConfig

+- [__User-defined KCONFIG symbols__](NCSv3.0.0/DEV_kconfig_UserDefined.md) - You can use KCONFIG to add software modules from Zephyr repository or other repositories.
+You can also define your own KCONFIG symbols.
+This practical exercise demonstrates how to do this.
+It uses custom KCONFIG in C code.

+### DeviceTree

+- [__Getting DeviceTree Properties__](NCSv3.0.0/DEV_DeviceTree.md) - This example shows how to read DeviceTree properties from C code.